Ethan Stanley

-Ethan Stanley (born 13 November 2003) is a former professional Australian rules footballer who played for the Fremantle Football Club in the Australian Football League (AFL).
+Ethan Stanley (born 13 November 2003) is a professional Australian rules footballer who played for the Fremantle Football Club in the Australian Football League (AFL).

 Early career

 Ethan Stanley grew up at Frankston, Victoria, where he learnt to play with the local junior club Beleura.
 He later moved to the Frankston YCW Stonecats.
 He played in the losing Under 19 side in 2022 grand final.

 He received an invitation to train with 's affiliate VFL side Box Hill Hawks over the summer of 2023.
 He played six games for the Hawks impressing with his run, ball use and work rate.
 He was showcased playing in the "Young Guns" in the weeks before the mid season draft.

 AFL career

 Stanley was the eighth player picked in the 2023 mid-season draft, having made an impression playing in the Victorian Football League with the Box Hill Hawks.
-He received a six-month contract with the Hawks.
+He received a six-month contract with the Dockers.